bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 Of course, the problem with the Factorial algorithm isn’t the depth of recursion, it’s the fact that the results become too big to store in data types of fixed size.

 <blockquote class="note">
-  <strong>TIP</strong>
+  <strong>TAIL RECURSION REMOVAL</strong>
   <p>
     A tail recursion is very easy to re-write in the form of a loop.
+You can replace tail recursion with a loop that resets parameters before the end of the loop.
   </p>
 </blockquote>